pdxiv/claude-adventure/scott-adams-engine.md

 * Stores values as ASCII text with delimiters
 * Uses line-based organization with section markers
-* Has each data item on a separate line
+* Has each data object on a separate line
 * Makes the database human-readable and editable

 The data is typically organized in the following sequence: